 The Integrated Plastic Surgery Residency provides complete plastic surgery training in an Integrated Model leading to application for examination by the American Board of Plastic Surgery.
-One position is offered each year for the six (6) year training cycle.
-The first three years are spent in basic general surgical studies.
-Satisfactory completion of this training phase allows the resident to enter into the three-year plastic surgery training cycle.
+Two positions is offered each year for the six (6) year training cycle.
+16 months are dedicated to integrated core surgery training tailored to provide graduated responsibility for patient care and technical expertise for a broad range of surgical disciplines.

 The plastic surgery residents participate in all aspects of inpatient and outpatient care.
 This includes, under normal circumstances, preoperative evaluation, surgical performance/assistance at surgery, and postoperative care.
 The plastic surgery residents are responsible for the focused evaluation and treatment of serious and critically ill or injured patients under close supervision of the attending faculty.

 Clinical volume is high, and residents are involved in all clinical activities including preoperative evaluation, surgery, postoperative care and follow-up.
 Residents work side by side with faculty members to provide excellent care for patients and to ensure an excellent educational experience.
 The resident to faculty ratio is typically 1:1; residents rarely watch other residents perform surgery, and operative opportunities frequently outnumber residents available, allowing the residents to be directed to the more educational cases.
 We are committed to providing hands-on experience to our residents, and operative responsibilities are awarded progressively as ability develops.